mainzcript/wirecam.js/README.md

 ## Contributing

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute, including how to fork, create a feature branch, and submit a Pull Request.

-If you change any code in `packages/`, you must add a changeset.
-All details for contributors are in that file.
+**Important:** If you change any code in `packages/`, you must add a changeset using `pnpm changeset add`.
+This is required for our automated release workflow.

+For release information, see [RELEASING.md](./RELEASING.md).

 ## License